On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: System Model and Problem Formulation

-We shall concern ourselves here, primarily, with the semantic attribute of \emph{lasting impact} in consecutive estimation error.
+We instantiate the semantic attribute as the \emph{urgency of lasting impact} in consecutive errors~\cite{luo2025cost}.
 That is, the longer an error persists, the more severe its consequences can become.
-This attribute is measured by the \emph{Age of Consecutive Error} (AoCE) $\Delta_t$, which is a specific instance of $\mathrm{SoI}_t$, evolving as\cite{jiping2025TIT}
+The error holding time is given by